andytorrestb/learn-cuda/README.md

 ## Tutorials Covered

-This project follows several tutorials and reference guides for CUDA development.
+This section follows several tutorials and reference guides for CUDA development.
 Below is the list of tutorials currently covered:

 ### 1-Day Tutorial